37 Filipino Foods to Try in 2025

 Book Now

-22. Pork Skewers
+24. Pork Skewers

-Skewers are one of the Philippines' most popular street foods, with pork skewers being a huge crowd favorite.
+Skewers are one of the most popular Filipino street foods, with pork skewers being a huge crowd favorite.
 To make pork skewers, pork shoulder, butt, belly and sometimes other parts are marinated in savory barbecue spices, pierced with bamboo skewers and then grilled over wood charcoal.

 Like hamburgers at American backyard barbecues, pork skewers are a go-to Filipino food at celebrations, special events, children’s birthdays and family gatherings.
 While pork is very popular, it’s also common to find other skewered treats like chicken feet, chicken skin, betamax and organ meats.